-You can see the car's current charging status in the charging port.
+You can see the vehicle's current charging status in the charging port.

-Colour Colour name Description
+Color Color name Description

-\bigcirc White Welcome light.
+White Welcome light.

-Yellow The charging cable is attached and the charging process is waiting to start.
+Yellow The charging cable is attached, and the charging process is waiting to start.

 Yellow, pulsating The charging process is being stopped.

 Green, pulsating Charging is in progress.

 Blue Charging is scheduled.

 Green Charging is complete.

 Red Charging fault.
 Check the displays for additional information.
-Always make sure that the charging cable is correctly connected to the car's charging port and that the power source, such as the cable or the charging station, works correctly.
-If an error is indicated, try to disconnect the cable from the car then reconnect it and re-initiate charging to see if the problem is solved.
-If the problem persists, contact an authorised Volvo workshop.
+Always make sure that the charging cable is correctly connected to the vehicle charging port and that the power source, such as the cable or the charging station, works correctly.
+If an error is indicated, try to disconnect the cable from the vehicle, then reconnect it and re-initiate charging to see if the problem is solved.
+If the problem persists, contact an authorized Volvo workshop.

-Red, pulsating The car is locked and doesn't detect any key when the charging cable is unlocked via the release button.
+The vehicle is locked and doesn't detect any key when the charging cable is unlocked via the release button.

-The charging port light in the charging lid indicates the status for the traction battery and not whether the car is consuming power, for example when the climate control is in use.
-Even if the charging port light indicates that charging is complete or that scheduled charging is active, the car may still draw power from the port.
+The charging port light in the charging lid indicates the status of the traction battery and not whether the vehicle is consuming power, for example when the climate control is in use.
+Even if the charging port light indicates that charging is complete or that scheduled charging is active, the vehicle may still draw power from the port.

 7.4.2.2.
-Charging status in the driver display
+Charging status in the instrument panel

-You can see the car's current charging status in the driver display.
+You can see the vehicle's current charging status in the instrument panel.

-Information available in the driver display.
+Information available in the instrument panel.

-1) Charging status information
+- 1 Charging status information

-2) Battery level information
+- 2 Battery level information

-3) Current range
+- 3 Current range

-The driver display contains charging status information such as status text, battery level, current range, remaining charging time and scheduled time information.
-Different colours of the progress bar are also visible.
+The instrument panel contains charging status information, such as status text, battery level, current range, remaining charging time and scheduled time information.
+Different colors of the progress bar are also visible.
 The information may vary depending on the charging status.

-Status Colour Colour name Description Initialising Yellow The cable is plugged in and the car is initialising the connection.
-Charging Green, pulsating The car is charging.
+Status Color Color name Description Initializing Yellow The cable is plugged in and the vehicle is initializing the connection.

+Status Color Color name Description Charging Green, pulsating The vehicle is charging.
 Done Green Charging is complete.
-Scheduled Blue The car starts charging according to the set schedule.
+Scheduled Blue The vehicle starts charging according to the set schedule.
 Information about the scheduled time is visible in the display.
+Waiting Yellow The charging cable is attached and the charging process is either waiting to start or paused.
+Charging fault Red The cable is plugged in but there is an error in the charging connection.
+If the problem persists, contact an authorized Volvo workshop.